harshdeep1230/Assignment_2/README.md

 Version B is better when the following constraints apply: When the organization is not building custom backend engineers, the business analyst needs to customize the approval flow in the visual designer, without the need to write any custom code to integrate natively with Office 365 approvals or Teams without any additional costs due to the Service Bus namespace's fixed pricing, or the Logic App's per-action pricing not being used enough for the cost to take its toll.
 This shape, being asynchronous and driven by messages (Function -> queue -> Logic App -> topic -> Function) is also a valid architectural design choice by itself, if the team wish to have validation and orchestration as independent deployable and scalable services, and not a single Durable Functions app.

-In this particular scenario (company-wide expense approval process that is likely to expand from a small pilot team to thousands of approvals a day), the recommendation is to go with this scenario's Version A (production) and have Version B in mind if the company's focus shifts from cost/testability to citizen developer maintainability or richer Microsoft 365 integration.
+In this particular scenario (company-wide expense approval process that is likely to expand from a small pilot team to thousands of approvals a day), the recommendation is to go with this scenario's Version A and have Version B in mind if the company's focus shifts from cost to citizen developer maintainability or richer Microsoft 365 integration.

 ## 7. References